clinical-meteor/cookbook/cookbook/workflow.md

 }
 ````

-7. Create classes in your View.
+G.  Create classes in your View.

 ````css
 .visible{